What does a Fraud Analyst do?

 Is becoming a Fraud Analyst a good career path?

-Consider these pros and cons before pursuing a career as a Fraud Analyst:
+Consider the pros and cons before pursuing a career in Fraud Analysis.
+Here are some key points:

 - Pros: